 Why are searches necessary and recommended by conveyancing practitioners?

-The simple answer to that is that buying a house or flat is the most likely the biggest investment that you will make, so it pays to make sure that you have details and knowledge of issues which potentially affect a property before you sign on the dotted line.
+The simple answer is that buying a house or flat is most likely the biggest investment you will make.
+It pays to make sure you have the details and knowledge of potential issues before you sign on the dotted line.

 What searches will a solicitor undertake on your behalf as part of the conveyancing process?